McMaster forces vote on controversial USC presidential finalist while students are away

 “He’s trying to get it done quickly.
 He’s trying to get this done when the students and faculty are on summer vacation,” Williams said.

+“When Henry (McMaster) called me, I asked if he even met Caslen and he said he hadn’t,” Williams said.
+“He thought (Caslen) could get us a lot of money from the federal government.”

+Fundraising was one of Caslen’s main selling points.
+While at West Point, one of his key fundraising efforts was securing $600 million to renovate campus dorms.

-When The State reached out to board of trustee Chair John Von Lehe Tuesday morning to confirm the governor has been calling trustees, he said, “It would just not be appropriate for me to comment.”
+When The State asked board of trustee Chair John Von Lehe Tuesday morning if the the governor has been calling trustees about Caslen, he said, “It would just not be appropriate for me to comment.”

 Asked if there were any meetings or official board matters scheduled in regards to the presidential search, Von Lehe declined to comment.

-The State has reached out to McMaster’s office.
+The State reached out to McMaster’s office.
 Caslen did not respond to several calls seeking comment.

+It’s unclear whether Caslen would even want the job.
+After facing protests, Caslen told The State in April, “After what I experienced...who would want to go back to an environment like that?”

+Caslen, 65, is the same age as Pastides.
+That’s a concern for Williams, who wants to see USC’s next president serve more than just a few years.

 Williams expects the next round of searching for a president to yield even more qualified candidates, he said.
 That’s because some likely thought former USC Provost Michael Amiridis was a “shoe-in,” but since he was not among the finalists, others who want the job may think they have a chance, Williams said.